The Gap Inc. (GPS) is ready for next Episode as it posted an annual sales of 16,670 M - News Daemon

 The Gap Inc. (NYSE: GPS) Trading Performance Indicators

-You can see what The Gap Inc. (GPS) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 0.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.32.
+Take a look at The Gap Inc.’s (GPS) current performance indicators.
+Last quarter, stock had a quick ratio of 0.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.30.

 Technical Analysis of The Gap Inc. (GPS)

-The Gap Inc. (NYSE: GPS) saw its 5-day average volume 5.27 million, a negative change from its year-to-date volume of 6.81 million.
-As of the previous 9 days, the stock’s Stochastic %D was 36.48%.
-Additionally, its Average True Range was 0.54.
+The latest stats from [The Gap Inc., GPS] show that its last 5-days average volume of 5.45 million was inferior to 6.63 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 23.36%.
+Additionally, its Average True Range was 0.52.

-During the past 100 days, The Gap Inc.’s (GPS) raw stochastic average was set at 77.09%, which indicates a significant increase from 28.57% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 49.29% in the past 14 days, which was higher than the 48.60% volatility it showed in the past 100 days.
+During the past 100 days, The Gap Inc.’s (GPS) raw stochastic average was set at 65.25%, which indicates a significant increase from 16.67% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 35.68% in the past 14 days, which was lower than the 48.85% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $13.06, while its 200-day Moving Average is $11.07.
-Nevertheless, the first resistance level for the watch stands at $13.92 in the near term.
-At $14.09, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $14.25.
-If the price goes on to break the first support level at $13.59, it is likely to go to the next support level at $13.43.
-Assuming the price breaks the second support level, the third support level stands at $13.26.
+At the time of writing, stock’s 50-day Moving Average is $12.96, while its 200-day Moving Average is $11.08.
+Now, the first resistance to watch is $13.41.
+This is followed by the second major resistance level at $13.70.
+The third major resistance level sits at $13.86.
+If the price goes on to break the first support level at $12.97, it is likely to go to the next support level at $12.81.
+Assuming the price breaks the second support level, the third support level stands at $12.52.

 The Gap Inc. (NYSE: GPS) Key Stats